/

 You can now connect 21st's tools to AI assistants that support connectors, so an assistant can search and pull in your components directly.

-Improved Setup snippets on the MCP page now hide most of your API key on screen, so you can share your screen safely; the copy button still copies the full key.
+Setup snippets on the MCP page mask your API key on screen; the copy button still copies it in full.

 21st AI, and a Rebuilt CLI